JoaoBraveCoding/DistributedSystemsProject/README.md

 ```

 [2] Construir **cliente** e executar testes
-These tests require two transporters to be running at the same time
+These tests require two transporters to be running at the same time and the server *MUST* not user security handlers
+if you want to run this tests you must remove/move the folder jaxws in src/ and remove the anotation "@HandlerChain" from
+the file TransporterPort.java in transporter-ws

 ```
+No Handlers:
 cd transporter-ws-cli
 mvn clean install
+With Handlers:
+cd transporter-ws-cli
+mvn clean install -DskipTests
 ```